logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 1. The number of feature group partitions written in a single insert
 2. The shuffle parallelism used by the table format

-For example, the inserted dataframe (unique combination of partition key values) will be parallised according to the following Hudi settings:
+For example, the inserted dataframe (unique combination of partition key values) will be parallelized according to the following Hudi settings:
 !!! example "Default Hudi partitioning"
     ```python
     write_options = {